ForeSea: AI Forensic Search with Multi-modal Queries for Video Surveillance: Introduction

-We evaluate \ours{} on the \oursbench{} benchmark against off-the-shelf video LMMs and retrieval-augmented baselines. \ours{} achieves the best overall accuracy (66.0\%) and temporal localization IoU (13.6\%) among all evaluated methods, and ranks first on \oursbench{}$^\texttt{MM}$ accuracy (65.4\%) across all models, with the largest gains on the \emph{search} task where person-centric retrieval is most critical.
-We further demonstrate that \ours{} generalizes beyond surveillance to open-domain long video benchmarks, matching or exceeding state-of-the-art methods while using only half as many input frames.
-We also show that \ours{} achieves lower end-to-end latency than all retrieval-augmented baselines (2.6\,s vs.\ 5.2--7.6\,s) and lower latency than VideoLLaMA3 (3.8\,s) despite performing retrieval, demonstrating that person-centric retrieval reduces the frame budget fed to the Video LMM without sacrificing accuracy.
+We evaluate \ours{} on \oursbench{} against off-the-shelf video LMMs and retrieval-augmented baselines. \ours{} achieves the best overall accuracy (66.0\%) and temporal localization IoU (13.6\%), and ranks first on \oursbench{}$^\texttt{MM}$ accuracy (65.4\%), with the largest gains on the \emph{search} task where person-centric retrieval is most critical.
+It further generalizes beyond surveillance to open-domain long-video benchmarks, matching or exceeding state-of-the-art methods while using only half as many input frames. \ours{} also achieves lower end-to-end latency than all retrieval-augmented baselines (2.6\,s vs.\ 5.2--7.6\,s) and VideoLLaMA3 (3.8\,s), showing that person-centric retrieval reduces the Video LMM frame budget without sacrificing accuracy.

 Our main contributions are as follows.
 First, we introduce \textbf{\oursbench{}}, the first benchmark for multimodal, temporally grounded video QA in the surveillance domain, covering six subtasks with joint multiple-choice accuracy and temporal localization evaluation under both text-only and multimodal queries.
-Second, we present \textbf{\ours{}}, a simple yet strong Video-RAG baseline that combines off-the-shelf person tracking, multimodal embedding, and a Video LMM into a unified pipeline for forensic search.
+Second, we present \textbf{\ours{}}, a simple yet strong Video-RAG baseline that combines off-the-shelf person tracking, multimodal embedding, and a VideoLMM into a unified pipeline for forensic search.
 Finally, through comprehensive experiments, we show that \ours{} outperforms standard Video LMMs and retrieval-augmented baselines on \oursbench{}, generalizes to open-domain long video benchmarks with competitive performance at half the frame budget, and achieves substantially lower retrieval latency than prior RAG approaches.